six-ponies/front-learning/README.md

 # front-test
-This is a collection of CSS, HTML and JS tests
+This is a collection of CSS, HTML and JS tricks